-CMs are usually defined under their own heading in the Gls, but sometimes they are described under the section on 'Signs" in the Gls.
+CMs are usually defined under their own heading in the Gls, but sometimes they are described under the Gl section on "Signs."
 In either case, be sure you can identify valid CMs.
-Take a look at the good CM at the start and the description in the Gls.
+Study the good CM at the start and the description in the Gls.
 Do you know if triple, as well as single or double letters are good?
 Can other signs qualify as CMs?
+Is reflective tape required?
 Are CMs signs?

-For example, the GIs say that "1" doesn't exist on signs, and if you encounter a CM that is labeled C-1, it is invalid: the "1" doesn't exist, and the CM no longer has a number.
-Under such definitions, we call it "bad CM", and you shouldn't enter it on your score sheet.
+For example, the GIs say that "1" doesn't exist on signs, and if you encounter a CM marked C-1, it is invalid if a CM is a sign: its "1" doesn't exist, so it no longer has a number.
+Under such definitions, we call it a "bad CM", and you shouldn't enter it on your score sheet.
 You should continue driving up the street, and you should find another CM which probably is good and will have instructions to get you back on the route.
+The simpler the RI gimmick that brought you to the CM, the more likely the CM is to be bad, cascading one gimmick after another.